yzhao062/pyod/README.rst

        X, y = generate_data(train_only=True)  # load data

 #.
-First initialize 20 kNN outlier detectors with different k (10 to 200), and get the outlier scores:
+First initialize 20 kNN outlier detectors with different k (10 to 200), and get the outlier scores.

    .. code-block:: python